An In-Depth Look at CEASE FIRE

 one of them revealed star potential.

 “Back in Hollywood I eagerly waited for the first rushes of CEASE FIRE.
-They arrived by Air Force transport, and the moment the screen came alive I realized how right I had been not to send a Hollywood cast to Korea...I was suddenly electrified by one of them.
+They arrived by Air Force transport, and the moment the screen came alive I realized how right had been the decision not to send a Hollywood cast to Korea...I was suddenly electrified by one of them.
 He was a square-faced lad, not particularly handsome but a natural actor.
 He responded to each situation in the story, and he displayed emotion without exaggeration or distortion; he was able to communicate.
 With mounting excitement, I ran the film through a second time.
 There was no question: this boy had it!”—Hal Wallis

 Nineteen-year-old Ricardo Carrasco from El Paso, Texas, was given a pivotal role: an ill-fated private killed in action during the final hours of the war.
 But Carrasco didn’t care about play-acting or the perks that came with being involved in the moviemaking process.
-Well aware that Communist Chinese Forces were planning a counter-attack on Pork Chop Hill, he was far more concerned about the soldiers under his command that he left behind.
+Well aware that Communist Chinese Forces were planning a counterattack on Pork Chop Hill, he was far more concerned about the soldiers under his command that he left behind.
 “He kept insisting he ‘had to get back up there,’” said Crump.
 “Every day he’d ask how long it’d be.”
 To Crump’s amazement and Wallis’ ire, Carrasco turned down Wallis’ offer of a studio contract.

 To appease Carrasco, Crump revised the script and filmed the death scene earlier than scheduled, to allow him to return to his company in time for combat.